AlbionsRefuge/bubbles-faq/customization.md

 ### Can I make more colors?
 There are many ways to define colors.
 In this project we are using **HSL** (**H**ue, **S**aturation, **L**ightness).
 You can read about HSL and other color models [here](http://en.wikibooks.org/wiki/Color_Models:_RGB,_HSV,_HSL).

-Have a look at how the colors in this project are defined.
-You take an array with 3 numbers and assign it a name.
-Just to make it nice for humans to read, the color names we are familiar with have been used as our variable names but you are free to use any words.
+In this project you take an array with 3 numbers and assign it a name.
+You are free to use any words as your array names.

     var red = [0, 100, 63];
     var tomato = [0, 100, 63];
     var punchBuggy = [0, 100, 63];

 In the case of **red**, **H**ue is 0, **S**aturation is 100% and **L**ightness is 63%.
-Don't include the % signs in your arrays.

 There are many online tools to help you choose new colors. [here is one](http://hslpicker.com/), and [here is another](http://www.workwithcolor.com/cyan-blue-color-hue-range-01.htm)

-You can make a new color like this:
+If make a new color like this:

     var tardis = [230, 58, 24];

-Now you can use your new color in your `letterColors` array.
+Then you can use your new color in your `letterColors` array.
 If you want more than one letter of each color, in a row, then you can build up a pattern like this:

     letterColors = [tardis, tardis, tardis, punchBuggy];

 ### How to change background of animation?
 To add extra style to our animation we will use inline (written in `.html` file) `CSS` code.
 If you want to know more about that language, please take a [HTML & CSS](http://www.codecademy.com/tracks/web) course.

 In this operation property `background-color` will be useful.
 Value of this property might be color presented in different ways: